01 October 2017

 It is more forgivable to be socially awkward than to be wilfully rude.

-When you are in full-time ministry it will be easy to be like one of these sons.
+When we strive with the demands of Christian living, with Christian discipleship, it is easy to be like one of these sons.

-You will find it difficult, you will find it hard, you will even find it boring and tedious, especially when it comes to committees and administration.
-You will say No countless times, and then realise how worthwhile it all is: labouring in the vineyard should be hard work, but it leads to a good harvest and good wine.
+We say ‘No’ countless times, and then realise how worthwhile it all is: labouring in the vineyard should be hard work, but it leads to a good harvest and good wine.

 I have to be careful to distinguish between God’s will and my own will.
 When they coincide, there are countless blessings.
 But when they are in conflict, I need to beware of pretending that one is the other, that I am answering the Father’s call and doing his work, when in reality I am doing what I want to do myself, and telling others what I want rather than what God wants.